c4ke2/c4ke2.github.io/src/game_catcrazy.md

 The game is 100% feature-complete, with things like beautifying, playtesting, and bug-fixing ahead.

+Cat Crazy was made in RPGMaker MV with many custom and modified assets.
+RPGMaker MV is a javascript-based game engine.

 <p  style="text-align: center;">
 	<img src="./img/CatCrazy/statue.jpg" alt="player and a cat stand before a statue" width=465px/>
 </p>